jchapuis/fullstackscala-scaladays2025/slides.md

 type Language = Language.T
 object Language extends RefinedType[String, Match["^(en|fr|de|es|it)$"]]
 ```
-- 💅 Runtime & compile-time type "refinements"
+- 💅 Compile-time & runtime type "refinements"
 - ✅ Capture domain value constraints
 - ⏬ Thanks to modules ecosystem, all the way into the DB 🛢️ !

+^ - I mentionned refined types
+- In the system, the `Language` is such a refined type, we want a two char language code, and we only support certain languages.
-^ - Here's how this `Language` type is defined, we use the iron library to define refined newtypes.
-We support only certain languages.
+ - We use the iron library to define a refined newtype.
+This is a regex to match only certain language codes, at the type level.
-- the http request will fail if this constraint isn't satisfied
+- so literals will fail at compile time, but also since we're using the iron module for tapir, API will automatically reject requests that do not comply, which is very convenient
+- more typical use case might be email address, or strictly positive numbers, etc. all kinds of constraints are possible
-- there is support for doobie as well, well see later
+- there is support for doobie as well, so these contraints can be enforced at the type level all the way into the DB

 ---
 ## Codec derivation